Filefjell: History

 People have used Filefjell since the Stone Age.
 Reindeer hunters dug systems of pits to catch their pray and these can still be seen.
 Arrow heads from the same period have also been found.

 Smedalen is the main valley in Filefjell.
 The name means The Smith Valley and evidence of Iron production in the Iron Age.
 Burial Mounds from the same period are also found here.

 The Filefjell Kongevegen (The Kings Road) is the name of the old trail over Filefjell.
 Due to the sometimes wet and marshy land in the valley bottom, the old trail runs farther up in the hill than the modern asphalt-road does today, and is still used for hiking.
 It has its name after king Sverre I of Norway who traveled here with his army.
 The road got official status as main road in the year 1791.

-Maristova (built on Queen Margrete's command around 1390) and Nystuen in Vang (first mentioned in 1627 but believed to be much older) guesthouses provide for travelers along the road.
+Maristova (built on Queen Margrete's command around 1390) and Nystuen in what is now Vang Municipality (first mentioned in 1627 but believed to be much older) guesthouses provide for travelers along the road.
 The hosts of the shelters were compensated by the king to aid travelers and provide shelters for those who used the road.
 This lasted until 1830.

 In Smedalen there has been, and still is, dairy farming in the summer.
 Goats, cows and sheep are herded in the rich mountain pastures and goat cheese is still sold in some places.

 In the middle of Smedalen, at Kyrkjestølen, St. Thomas Church stands.
 It is believed to have been built on a pagan temple.
-This site was the meeting place for people from Sogn, Valdres and Hallingdal, who met to perform midsummer blót and trade.
+This site was the meeting place for people from Sogn, Valdres, and Hallingdal, who met to perform midsummer blót and trade.
 When Christianity came the hov was transformed into a church but the traditions remained mostly unchanged.
 Little is known of this until the 17th century when the church was upgraded.

 People started to believe that the church had healing power, and that sinners had a better chance of getting absolution here.
 People started to come here in great numbers for the Mass on July 2.
 But the main attraction was the market, where herring and other sea products were traded for inland products like fur.
 Horse trading were also part of the market.
 Drinking, fighting, gambling, rape and murder were not uncommon in these markets.
 It is said that when the wives packed for their husbands going to the market, they also packed their funeral-shirts.
 In 1808 the priests were so angry with the ungodly activities that they demanded the church to be torn down and the market was banned.
 A modern church were built at the site in 1971.